Technologicat/mcpyrate/README.md

 At run time, just debug as usual.
 At compile time:

 In whichever way the program is editing the source code, looking at the steps of that transformation often helps.
-We provide several utilities:
+We provide several utilities for this purpose:

  - To troubleshoot regular macro expansion, see the module [`mcpyrate.debug`](mcpyrate/debug.py), particularly the macro `step_expansion`.
 It is both an `expr` and `block` macro.
-This is the one that is needed most often.
+This is the one you'll likely need most often.

  - To troubleshoot macro expansion of a run-time AST value (such as quasiquoted code), see [`mcpyrate.metatools`](mcpyrate/metatools.py), particularly the macro `stepr`.
 It is an `expr` macro that takes in a run-time AST value.
 (In Python, values are always referred to by expressions.
 Hence no block mode.)
+This one you'll likely need second-most often.

    Also, use `print(unparse(tree, debug=True, color=True))` if there's a particular `tree` whose source code representation you'd like to look at, or even `print(dump(tree, color=True))`.
 Look at the docstrings of those functions for other possibly useful parameters.

  - To troubleshoot multi-phase compilation, see `step_phases` in `mcpyrate.debug`.
 Just macro-import it (`from mcpyrate.debug import macros, step_phases`).
+It will show you the unparsed source code of each phase just after AST extraction.

- - To troubleshoot dialect transformations, see the dialect `StepExpansion` in `mcpyrate.debug`; dialect-import it (`from mcpyrate.debug import dialects, StepExpansion`).
+ - To troubleshoot dialect transformations, see the dialect `StepExpansion` in `mcpyrate.debug`; just dialect-import it (`from mcpyrate.debug import dialects, StepExpansion`).
 It will step source and AST transformers as well as AST postprocessors in the dialect compiler, one step per transformer.

-See [dialect system documentation](dialects.md) for more details.
+When interpreting the output, keep in mind [the import algorithm](#the-import-algorithm) as outlined above.

 ### I just ran my program again and no macro expansion is happening?